🧡 Skip to main content🔍 Skip to search

 Set Directory Watcher to audit deleted files

 Now, let us save the Directory Watcher settings and click OK.
-The File & Folder Watcher Trigger should appear in the Triggers list in Task Wizard, indicating that the C:\Important files\ directory will be watched for deleted files.
-Now let click the Next button to go to the Action tab.
+The File & Folder Watcher Trigger should appear in the Triggers list in the Task Wizard, indicating that the C:\Important data\ directory will be watched for deleted files.
+Now, let us click the Next button to go to the Action tab.

 Email reports

-How to configure Send Email Action to report changes detected by Directory Watcher?
-In the Action tab of Task Wizard click the Add button.
+How to configure the Send Email Action to report changes detected by the Directory Watcher?
+In the Action tab of the Task Wizard, click the Add button.
 Choose the Send Email Action from the Email category and click OK to enter its settings.
-Specify the sender's and recipient's email addresses, provide an email subject line and message text.
+Specify the sender's and recipient's email addresses, and provide an email subject line and message text.

 Send email message: with detected deleted filename